 The petrol unit will produce between 120bhp and 200bhp, whilst allowing for more than reasonable amounts of torque; somewhere in the region of 132lb ft and 198lb ft.
 The diesel shares most of the design with its petrol counterpart and will give a power output of around 100bhp in its smallest form all the way up to 180bhp, torque is also increased.

 BMW are looking to reduce fleet consumption down by 25 per cent by 2020 and is part of the second phase of the Munich-based manufacturer’s EfficientDynamics scheme that has been in action for a number of years now.

 The firm is lining up the new i8 supercar for the more potent version of the engine and will mate it with a hybrid system to give more power and even more efficiency.
-It may even be a car you’d consider petrol cards from DCI to help you save further money.

 The latest 1-series, however, has been the first to try it out via a prototype model and has already attracted numerous plaudits.
 The car produces a power output of around 178bhp and 199lb ft and amazingly for such small engine, an even bigger example is yet to be revealed.